 Don't forget to check out our Milky Way tutorial page.

 Staring at our galaxy, using the not-so-good stock 18-35mm lens

 The two planets that look best with just a DSLR camera and a tripod are Jupiter and Saturn.
 Why, you may ask?
 Well, you will not see any detail or even different colors using most lenses (from 50mm to 300mm).
-The reason why they are in this list is... their MOONS!
+The reason why they are on this list is... their MOONS!
 Both of those planets have many, many moons.
 Several of those moons are so bright that they are easily visible in a single shot.
-Just make sure to play with the settings (mostly shutter speed and Aperture) to get the best result.
+Just make sure to play with the settings (mostly shutter speed and aperture) to get the best result.

 Jupiter and its moons, using a Canon t3i and a 300mm lens

 Get to know the planets: Learn about the planets in order.